jappeace/jappeaceApplication/content/fullstack-haskell-reflex-servant.md

 The webservice type definition has the aditional `Raw` endpoint, which [allows hosting](http://haskell-servant.github.io/servant/Servant-API-Raw.html) of custom wai apps.
-The `erveDirectoryFileServer` is that custom wai app and just host the JavaScript output of the client.
+The `serveDirectoryFileServer` is that custom wai app and just hosts the JavaScript output of the client.